hoangvvo/nextjs-mongodb-app/README.md

 ### Requirement

 This project relies on the following components.
-Some of them are **optional** (can be used without) and some may be replaced by others with similar functionalities.
+Some of them are **optional** and some may be replaced by others with similar functionalities.

 #### Dependencies